crossstack-ai/crossbridge/docs/selenium-java-runner.md

 ## Installation

-The adapter is included in CrossBridge AI.
+The adapter is included in CrossBridge.
 No additional installation required.

 ## Usage